Address

 Reminders

-• The Trustees approved a SUB increase to $250 per week for December 2023 through March 2024
+• The SUB benefit will be increased to $250 for weeks ending December through March.

 • Please take note regarding the SUB fund: You must apply for benefits within 90 days of the Saturday of the week you are first unemployed and eligible for benefits.
 Subsequent claims must be made within 90 days of the week -ending for which benefits are payable.